Site-decorated model for unconventional frustrated magnets: Ultranarrow phase crossover and two-dimensional spin reversal transition: Higher dimensions

-Although 2D and 3D Ising models with a nonzero magnetic field remains unresolved, it has been proven for any dimension that site decoration yields $h_\mathrm{eff}=0$ at $T_0$ as a function of $h$ [the black line in Fig.~\ref{Fig:phasediagram}(a)], while keeping $J$ unchanged.
-Equations~(\ref{A})-(\ref{heff}), (\ref{eq:T0}), and (\ref{eq:T0max}) are directly applicable to the 2D and 3D cases.
+Although 2D and 3D Ising models with a nonzero magnetic field remain unsolved exactly, it has been proven for any dimension that site decoration yields $h_\mathrm{eff}=0$ at $T_0$ as a function of $h$ [the black line in Fig.~\ref{Fig:phasediagram}(a)], while keeping $J$ unchanged.
+Equations~(\ref{A})--(\ref{heff}), (\ref{eq:T0}), (\ref{eq:mb}), and (\ref{eq:T0max}) are directly applicable to the 2D and 3D cases.
 Consequently, the following exact result can be derived as a function of $h$.

 \ignore{ The exact free energy per unit cell of the rectangular lattice in the thermodynamic limit for $h_\mathrm{eff}=0$ is given by~\cite{Onsager_Ising_2D,Mattis_book_08_SMMS}